chemica/flirt/README.md

 Flirt.clear
 ```

 This operation cannot be undone.
+Cleared listeners would have to be re-added one by one.

 ##Motivation